Get insider access

 Samsung Odyssey OLED G9/G95SC S49CG95

-The Dell Alienware AW3423DW and the Samsung Odyssey OLED G9/G95SC S49CG95 are both QD-OLED monitors with some differences.
+The Dell Alienware AW3423DW and the Samsung Odyssey OLED G9/G95SC S49CG95 are both QD-OLED monitors, but they have some differences.
 The Samsung has a large 49-inch screen and 32:9 aspect ratio, offering more screen space than the Dell.
-The Samsung has a few extra features, like HDMI 2.1 bandwidth, and a built-in smart system, that the Dell doesn't have, and the Samsung has a higher 240Hz refresh rate too.
+The Samsung has a few extra features, like HDMI 2.1 bandwidth and a built-in smart system, which Dell doesn't have.
+The Samsung has a higher 240Hz refresh rate, too.

 MSI MEG 342C QD-OLED